Chart Color Schemes

 An assessment of population growth drivers in Walkerston reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Walkerston's population is estimated at around 3,680.
-This reflects an increase of 65 people since the 2021 Census which reported a population of 3,615.
-The change is inferred from AreaSearch's estimate of 3,655 residents following examination of ABS ERP data release in June 2024 and seven validated new addresses since the Census date.
-This level of population results in a density ratio of 265 persons per square kilometer.
-Population growth was primarily driven by natural growth contributing approximately 89.0% of overall gains during recent periods.
+Walkerston's population, as of Nov 2025, is estimated at around 3,724 people.
+This reflects an increase of 109 people since the 2021 Census, which reported a population of 3,615 people.
+The change is inferred from AreaSearch's resident population estimate of 3,699 as of June 2024, based on examination of the latest ERP data release by the ABS, and an additional 7 validated new addresses since the Census date.
+This level of population equates to a density ratio of 268 persons per square kilometer.
+Population growth for the Walkerston statistical area (Lv2) was primarily driven by natural growth contributing approximately 89.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Note that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilised.
-Future population dynamics anticipate an increase just below the median of national regional areas by Nov 2041, reflecting a gain of 8.9% over 17 years based on aggregated SA2-level projections.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
+Future population dynamics anticipate a median national regional area increase, with the Walkerston (SA2) expected to grow by 281 persons to 2041, reflecting a gain of 7.6% in total over the 17 years.

 Frequently Asked Questions - Population